 Vaginal Candidiasis usually revolves around the changing levels of estrogen in the body.
 The primary reason estrogen correlates so strongly with vaginal Candidiasis, is that this sex hormone directly causes vaginal cells to synthesize the sugar glycogen.
 As estrogen levels rise, these cells create more and more sugar.
-This sugar is a wonderful food for Candida to start devouring; and, the do.
-The result is rapid progression towards infection.
-The majority of women who see menstrual phase occurrences of yeast infections report that their symptoms get worse after they ovulate.
+This sugar is a wonderful food for Candida to start devouring; and, it does consume it.
+The result is a rapid progression towards infection.
+The majority of women, who see menstrual phase occurrences of yeast infections, report that their symptoms get worse after they ovulate.
 Right before ovulation, estrogen peaks sharply.
-This short time of accelerated glycogen synthesis can be the initiation of Candida overgrowth.
-As time progress and a woman enters the luteal phase of her menstrual cycle, estrogen climbs again and remains steady.
+This short time of accelerated glycogen synthesis, can be the initiation of Candida overgrowth.
+As time progress, and a woman enters the luteal phase of her menstrual cycle, estrogen climbs again and remains steady.
 Thus, the yeast, that got a foothold before ovulation, begins to multiply and sustain its growth.
-Thus the week right before your period, you may notice the worst yeast infection symptoms as this is the height of Candida’s development.
+Thus, the week right before your period, you may notice the worst yeast infection symptoms; as this may be the height of Candida’s development.

 The study also cited research that shows women rarely get vaginal yeast infections after menopause.
-The exception is that such infections occur almost completely in women who are on some type of estrogen replacement therapy.
+The exception, is that such infections occur almost completely in women who are on some type of estrogen replacement therapy.
 This study demonstrated the importance of estrogen in the causation of vaginal candidiasis.
-The research study also seemed to speculate that because women who get vaginal yeast infection rarely develop oral infections, this could be a result of estrogen hindering the vaginal immune system.
-Possibly due to the abundance of estrogen receptors in the vaginal tissue.
+The research study also seemed to speculate, that because women who get vaginal yeast infection rarely develop oral infections, this could be a result of estrogen hindering the vaginal immune system.
+This is possibly due to the abundance of estrogen receptors in the vaginal tissue.

-Another study, published in Clinical and Experimental Immunology [33.1 (1978): 79], also looked at the effects of progesterone and estrogen (estradiol) on Candida albicans prevalence.
-The study used women with normal hormonal patterns, males, women on a oral contraceptive, and women who had gonadal dysgenesis (a dysfunction of the gonads that results in much less or no sex hormone production).
+Another study, published in Clinical and Experimental Immunology [33.1 (1978): 79], also looked at the affects of progesterone and estrogen (estradiol) on Candida albicans prevalence.
+The study used women with normal hormonal patterns, males, women on a oral contraceptive, and women who had gonadal dysgenesis (a dysfunction of the gonads that results in much less, or no sex hormone production).
 The study found that Candida albicans was much more prevalent in women in the luteal phase than women in the follicular phase.
-Women with gonadal dysgenesis had Candida levels comparable to males; but, they were much lower than women in the follicular phase of the menstrual cycle.
-Those women who took the estrogen containing birth control pill had more Candida overgrowth.
+Women with gonadal dysgenesis, had Candida levels comparable to males; but, they were much lower than women in the follicular phase of the menstrual cycle.
+Those women, who took an estrogen containing birth control pill, had more Candida overgrowth.

 How to Naturally Treat a Yeast Infection